-Studio Malmö is a 22,000 m2 mixed-use harbour develop-ment located in central Malmö, a vibrant city in southern Sweden.
-The 14-storey building is designed to be an energy-efficient building with a Pre-certified LEED Platinum, and accommodates an eclectic mix of offices, conference and event spaces, restaurants, cafés and retail outlets, in addition to a hotel and sky bar.
+Studio Malmö is a 22,000 m2 mixed-use harbour development located in central Malmö, a vibrant city in southern Sweden.
+The 14-storey building is LEED Platinum and energy-efficient.
+Studio Malmö accommodates an eclectic mix of offices, conference and event spaces, restaurants, cafés and retail outlets, in addition to a hotel and sky bar.

 Studio Malmö represents the completion of the island of Universitetsholmen.
 Located at the entrance to Malmö's inner harbour, it acts as a unifying element for the area.
-As a catalyst for the ongoing regeneration of the Malmö harbour area, the building will become a dynamic focal point and new landmark buzzing with activity day and night, enriching the life of Sweden's third largest city.
+As a catalyst for the ongoing regeneration of the Malmö harbour, the building is a dynamic focal point and a landmark buzzing with activity day and night, enriching the life of Sweden's third-largest city.